 “Do you test your recipes?”
 This is the first question people usually ask when they hear I write cookbooks.
-When I answer, “Yes, always!” and they look highly skeptical, I always wonder if they’ve been burned in the past.
+When I answer, “Yes, always!” and they look highly skeptical, I always wonder if they’ve been burned by somebody’s cookbook recipes in the past.

 But, truly, I do test–a lot.
 Sometimes, a dish is tested and tweaked many times before I consider it publication worthy.
 (For much more on this topic, go here.)
 This has led the hubs, a supportive companion but honest critic, to say of many rejects, “It’s good enough for me to eat, but not good enough to go in a cookbook!”